yeah-genie/Kastor-Data-Acacdemy/Episode 1 The Missing Balance Patch 2a65673e146f803bb117e923ae1daa3f.md

 Call Maya → "admin01 = Kaito Nakamura (junior balance).
 No overtime that day."

+[Auth Audit Logs]
+2025-10-28T23:45:12Z auth.session START user=admin01 session_id=SED-ABC123 ip=203.0.113.45 device_fingerprint=DFP:7a9c...
+2025-10-28T23:47:02Z auth.action MODIFY character=Shadow field=base_stats session_id=SED-ABC123 author=admin01
+2025-10-28T23:47:03Z auth.action ATTEMPT_CLEAR_LOGS session_id=SED-ABC123 author=admin01 result=FAILED
+2025-10-28T23:50:03Z auth.session LOGIN user=Noctis session_id=PLR-XYZ789 ip=203.0.113.45 device_fingerprint=DFP:7a9c...

+KASTOR: "Look — same IP and device fingerprint.
+It's like the same phone being used to edit the game's numbers and then to play.
+Super suspicious."

+NOTE: Kaito was a junior balance designer with access to internal staging tools.
+Production edits normally require approval, but audit logs show a debug token (`debug_token=DBG-3344`) was used during the modification window, allowing a direct change.
+Whether that token was used by Kaito or stolen will be part of the investigation.

 ### Scene 2 — Timeline & Lukas Interview

 [Filter admin01]